 When you need to wow a crowd, this Picanha Roast delivers.
 It is tender and juicy on the inside with a lightly charred crust you will love.
 Give it a try, and this simple recipe will become your go-to for entertaining.

-Picanha is a cut that is popular in Brazil.
+Picanha is a cut that is popular in Brazil, and my favorite whenever I go to a Brazilian churrasc .
 (It is often called "Ribeye cap" or “rump cover” in the US.)

-- Avocado oil: This is my preferred oil for cooking picanha.
+Avocado oil is my preferred oil for cooking picanha.
 It has a high smoke point and neutral flavor.
 Olive oil works, but I do not recommend cooking with extra-virgin olive oil due to the low smoke point.
 You can use your favorite oil.

 - If you can't find picanha at your local butcher or grocery store, you can ask them to order it for you.
 You can substitute another beef cut, such as a tri-tip roast.